 Africa Economic Justice Programme

-Within the Africa Economic Justice programme, Diakonia supports about ten regional partner organizations who are pushing for fair financial flows in and out of Africa, and economic equality throughout the continent.
+Within the Africa Economic Justice programme, Diakonia currently supports six regional partner organizations who are pushing for effective mobilisation and management of resources for the benefit of African citizens, particularly women and youth.
 Diakonia supports their efforts financially and through capacity building.
-This allows our regional partners to access centres of power and influence economic policies.
+This allows our regional partners to access centers of power and influence economic policies.

 The Africa Economic Justice (AEJ) strategy 2021-2025 has a strong focus on effective mobilization, management, and distribution of resources to improve livelihoods of African citizens (particularly women and youth) and enhanced participation and influence of women and youth and their organisations and movements in (regional) economic policy making and decision-making processes.